 - Representation backed by 55 years of combined legal experience

-Our firm is located in Houston, Texas, but we fly to any country in the world to assist our clients in defending against military legal action.
-We have served in thousands of jury trials in military, federal and state court, and we have over 55 years of combined experience.
-The dangers present in military court outstrip even federal court, and the current conviction rate is above 90%.
-It could not be more important that you have a military lawyer that fully understands military law and military justice.
+Our firm is located in Houston, Texas, but we fly to any country to assist our clients in defending against military legal action.
+We have served in thousands of jury trials in military, federal, and state courts, and we have over 55 years of combined experience.
+The dangers in military court outstrip even federal court, and the current conviction rate is above 90%.
+It could not be more important to have a military lawyer who fully understands military law and justice.

 We are here to fight for you.
-Our legal team has successfully handled thousands of cases and we have a great depth of experience in military law and in military court.
+Our military criminal defense attorneys have successfully handled thousands of cases, and we have extensive experience in military law and court.

 Recognized Throughout the U.S. and Worldwide

 Mr. Womack has been featured as a guest on CNN, Fox News, MSNBC, Good Morning America, Court TV, and locally in Houston on KTRK-TV.
-Highly respected for his legal acumen, he has often been interviewed on legal matters of military justice on these and other media outlets.
-You can reach the firm directly and get help, and it is advised that you do so before your case progresses any further through the military justice system.
+Highly respected for his legal acumen, he has often been interviewed on legal matters of military justice by these and other media outlets.
+You can reach the firm directly and get help, and you are advised to do so before your case progresses through the military justice system.
 The legal team will act quickly to assist you and will initiate legal actions to help you fight back.
-Your future military career and freedom is at risk.
+Your future military career and freedom are at risk.
 Call today.

 Your Rights in Military Court

-You may be in legal trouble, but you hold the same rights as other Americans.
-Our firm aggressively protects the rights of each client we represent and we fight back at every possible level.
+You may be in legal trouble but hold the same rights as other Americans.
+Our firm aggressively protects the rights of each client we represent, and we fight back at every possible level.
 As with a civilian, you have the right to remain silent and to refuse to answer any question that could incriminate you.
 You have the right to be informed of the criminal act you are suspected of committing.
-Under the USMJ, you have the right to be informed that you have the right to remain silent, and that any statements, whether oral or in writing that you provide could be used against you.
-Never answer questions without first talking to a military lawyer.
+Under the USMJ, you have the right to be told that you have the right to remain silent and that any statements, whether oral or in writing, that you provide could be used against you.
+Never answer questions without first talking to a military criminal defense lawyer.
 Exercise your right to remain silent and contact our firm.

-If you are under investigation on a criminal matter and any member of the CID, USACIDC, AFOSI, NCIS or other military section wants to interrogate you, it is imperative that you immediately state that you do not waive your right to remain silent, that you want the interview to come to a stop, and that you want to speak to an attorney, and that you wish to leave the interview.
+Suppose you are under investigation on a criminal matter and any member of the CID, USACIDC, AFOSI, NCIS or other military section wants to interrogate you.
+In that case, it is imperative that you immediately state that you do not waive your right to remain silent, that you want the interview to stop, that you want to speak to a military criminal defense attorney, and that you wish to leave the interview.
 Should the interrogator continue to try to engage you in conversation, remain silent except for this demand.
 You have the right to do so.
 Don't fall into the trap of giving information to investigators - it is likely to turn out badly for you.